 QI (short for "Quite Interesting") is arguably the hardest panel game in the world.
 It is built on the philosophy that everything in the world is quite interesting, provided that you look at in the right way.
 It is a 26-year-long project, with each series dedicated to a different letter of the alphabet.
-So far, QI has looked at some astonishing As, beautiful Bs, crazy Cs, delectable Ds, excitable Es and frightfully fabulous Fs, great Gs, heavenly Hs, intriguing Is, jubilant Js, knowledgeable Ks, laudable Ls, marvellous Ms, nice Ns, omnipresent Os and pleasing Ps.
-There are currentiny looking into some quality Qs.
+So far, QI has looked at some astonishing As, beautiful Bs, crazy Cs, delectable Ds, excitable Es and frightfully fabulous Fs, great Gs, heavenly Hs, intriguing Is, jubilant Js, knowledgeable Ks, laudable Ls, marvellous Ms, nice Ns, omnipresent Os, pleasing Ps and quality Qs.
+They are now looking into some random Rs.

 QI is one of the BBC's biggest successes in recent years.
 First broadcast on BBC Two, from the second series the episodes were premiered a week beforehand on BBC Four, where it once enjoyed the highest viewing figures of any programme on the channel.
 QI eventually moved to BBC One with extended repeats on BBC Two called QI XL.
 Older episodes are broadcast on Dave.
 However, the series has since moved back to BBC Two as of 2011 (Series I).